Attachment theory: A flawed evolutionary rationale

-From the beginning, attachment theory side-lined the essential role of caregivers behaviours in promoting child well-being, both in our Stone Age ancestors and in families today.
+From the beginning, attachment theory sidelined the essential role of caregivers' behaviours in promoting child well-being, both in our Stone Age ancestors and in families today.
 It took the primary factor in promoting an infant's survival to be a biological provision in babies themselves.
 This provision has been variously called an instinct, an attachment behavioural system and an internal working model.
-Yet the theory also acknowledges that the baby's biological provision does not become operational until the baby is mobile, not being fully formed until after a child has reached its third birthday according to Bowlby.
+Yet the theory also acknowledges that the baby's biological provision does not become operational until the baby is mobile, not being fully formed until after a child has reached its third birthday, according to Bowlby.
 Which, if the theory were true, would make babies vulnerable to all sorts of peril for up to three years after birth.
 Tacitly, Bowlby and Ainsworth's strictures on maternal care make it plain that it is caregivers who guarantee very young children's safety and security, not a hypothesized attachment behavioural system or working model.

-Furthermore the evidential claims made by Bowlby to support his attribution of attachment behaviour to primates and to hunter-gatherers are not supported by empirical studies.
+Furthermore, the evidential claims made by Bowlby to support his attribution of attachment behaviour to primates and to hunter-gatherers are not supported by empirical studies.